Hire Business Intelligence Engineer

 For the next 3 decades, the original concept evolved through various stages from Decision Support System to Executive Information Systems.
 Later in the 80s, Howard Dresner defined BI as “concepts and methods used towards improving business decision relying on fact-based systems.”
 During this transition period, Business intelligence players mainly focused on developing the foundation for storage rationalization and data retrieval.
 Fast forward to today, BI is virtually everywhere.
 The frequent users of predictive analysis are Business Analysts, Statisticians, and BI experts.

-Responsibilities of a BI Developer: What a BI Engineer Brings to Reaching the Company’s Goals
+Responsibilities of a BI Developer: Reaching the Company’s Goals with BI Engineer

 It’s also the responsibility of the BI software engineer to ascertain whether the collected data is of high quality and meets all the set standards.
 They are responsible for maintaining the sanity of Metadata Repository through adding, modifying, and deleting of stale data.
 Meanwhile, they also do the market analysis to establish the current trends and aligning the collected data with these trends to offer relevant solutions to the businesses.
 Last but certainly not the least; BI developers can be deployed by the company to train their customers on how to use the BI tools to enhance the decision-making capacity of the business.
 This rounded of working on data imports, exports, and conversions within the software systems makes the profession among the most demanding in the IT industry.